 Most of the GUI applications, like Ark support adding and deleting files using the drag and drop.
 This is accomplished by extracting the archive in memory and performing the modification operation.
 The archive is then re-archived from memory and saved to the disk.
 A GUI interface may not always be available and you may want to modify the archive from command line without extracting it completely.

-The archives are usually the combination of two different process: archiving and compression.
+Most of the widely used archive formats are usually the combination of two different process: archiving and compression.
 There are a couple of caveats that you should be aware of while modifying the archives.

 compressed archive: You can directly modify an archive but not a compressed archive.
 Modifying the compressed file without uncompressing it first will corrupt the file.
 For example, this means that you can modify a .tar file, but not a .tar.gz file.
 The .tar.gz should first be uncompressed to .tar.